 2. Stenger says: “I explicitly attribute the mass differences of the d and u quarks to the electromagnetic force (Fallacy p.
 178).”
 Still not correct, I’m afraid.
 Walker-Loud et al. explain: “There are two sources of [the proton-neutron mass difference] in the standard model, the masses of the up and down quarks as well as the electromagnetic interactions between quarks.”
 Gasser and Leutwyler say, “If the electromagnetic interaction is turned on, the quarks start emitting and absorbing photons. … A cloud of virtual photons surrounding a bound state of quarks contributes to the mass of the state.”
 Miller et al. says “If charge symmetry were exact, the proton and the neutron would have the same mass. … The electrostatic repulsion between quarks should make the proton heavier.
 But the mass difference between the quarks wins over their electrostatic repulsion”.
 The EM mass-energy of a proton is attributed to the virtual photon cloud, not the quarks, just as the QCD contribution is attributed to the gluons.
 The bare quark masses and the EM self-energy are separate contributions to the proton mass.
 (See also footnote 39 of my paper.)
 Note that nothing of relevance to fine-tuning hangs on this point.

-3. As I noted at the end of Section 4.2.2, these aren’t independent constraints We must not, for example, simply multiply the probability of a life-permitting proton mass and the probability of a life-permitting up-quark mass.
+3. As I noted at the end of Section 4.2.2, these aren’t independent constraints.
+We must not, for example, simply multiply the probability of a life-permitting proton mass and the probability of a life-permitting up-quark mass.
 The fine-tuning of a derived parameter is not further fine-tuning, beyond the fine-tuning of the fundamental parameters.

 4. Of course, there are exceptions.
 I’m looking at you, Hugh Ross.